fwd/nano-docker/readme.md

 - Script [unlocks](https://docs.nano.org/running-a-node/wallet-setup/#update-configuration) Wallet RPC.
 - Node is set up on localhost port 7076.
 Use '[::1]:7076' for IPv6.
+- Node cannot be accessed from Internet by default.
+Bring your own "Proxy".

 - See ```/setup.sh``` for setup BASH script.
 - See ```/docker-compose.yml``` for network bindings.